Better Off Dead (1985 film): Reception

-This was one of few films Siskel & Ebert featured (they gave two thumbs down) on their weekly television show, yet bypassed entirely in print publications (in either's respective Chicago newspapers).
-Bill Cosford of The Miami Herald wrote, "Better Off Dead has the body of a tired teen comedy but the soul of an inspired student film; it's the first movie in a long time to interrupt itself periodically with flights of animated fancy.
-At one point, romantic foreshadowing is accomplished by a 'clay-mation' sequence featuring cheeseburgers in love.
-At another, a lovesick teen draws a cartoon picture of his faithless girlfriend, and the drawing tells him to get lost."
+Better Off Dead was one of the few films critics Siskel & Ebert featured on their weekly television show At the Movies while bypassing entirely in their respective Chicago newspapers.
+They gave the film "two thumbs down".
+Bill Cosford of The Miami Herald wrote, "Better Off Dead has the body of a tired teen comedy but the soul of an inspired student film; it's the first movie in a long time to interrupt itself periodically with flights of animated fancy."

-According to Savage Steve Holland, Cusack did not like the film and walked out of a screening during the filming of Holland's One Crazy Summer (in which he also starred), later confronting Holland, saying Better Off Dead "was the worst thing I have ever seen.
+According to Holland, Cusack did not like the film and walked out of a screening during the filming of Holland's One Crazy Summer (in which he also starred), later confronting Holland, saying Better Off Dead "was the worst thing I have ever seen.
 I will never trust you as a director ever again, so don't speak to me."
 Holland claimed that Cusack felt he had been made to look foolish and that his comments "made me not care about movies anymore".
-In a 2013 Reddit "Ask Me Anything" chat, however, Cusack was asked if he hated filming Better Off Dead, and responded, "No, I just thought it could have been better, but I think that about almost all my films.
+However, in a 2013 Reddit "Ask Me Anything" chat, Cusack was asked if he hated filming Better Off Dead, and responded, "No, I just thought it could have been better, but I think that about almost all my films.
 I have nothing against the film....
 Glad people love it still."

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 26 reviews, with an average score of 6.90/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 75% based on 28 reviews, with an average rating of 6.70/10.
 The website's critical consensus reads, "Better Off Dead is an anarchic mix of black humor and surreal comedy anchored by John Cusack's winsome, charming performance."
-On Metacritic, the film received a score of 51 based on 7 reviews, indicating "mixed or average reviews".
+On Metacritic, the film received a score of 51 based on 7 reviews, indicating "mixed or average" reviews.

+In a more recent reappraisal, Better Off Dead has been recognized for its quirky humor and 1980s sensibilities.